Dimitrisspr/Dimitrisspr/README.md

   , I'm Dimitris!
 </h1>
 <h2>
-  Hey there, my name is Dimitris (i guess you already guessed that :P), i am a full stack web developer with a diverse background on political, economical and apparently software engineering studies.
+  Hey there, my name is Dimitris (i guess you already guessed that :P), i am a full stack web developer with a diverse background on political, economical and software engineering studies.
 What i like about web developing is that you never stop learning and thats what makes it appealing.
 Feel free to have a look and check my repos!
 See ya!
 </h2>

 <!--